earloc/hasso/README.md

 Which - for myself - I refer to as the ```pull/modify/push```-loop.

-As I started to automate more and more within my home, I quickly got bored a bit about the above steps involved in this process and strived for a faster *inner-loop*, especially regarding **step 2.** from above.
+As I started to automate more and more within my home, I quickly got bored a bit about the steps involved in this process and strived for a faster *inner-loop*, especially regarding **step 2.** from above.

 Manually messsing around in the quickly growing yaml-files hurts (me), even with [this little gem here].

 > I'm aware of the [splitted configurations]-feature home-assistant offers kind of OOTB - however, I'm still not there yet - so bare with me if this tool here does not make any sense.
-For me, it makes a huge difference, at least atm.
+For the time beeing, it makes a huge difference in my current loop.

 # Contributing
 - file an issue